graphql-rules/graphql-rules/docs/rules/03-fields-output/output-grouping.md

 #### Solutions:

-In the original Claim type all fields are nullable except for <0>text</0> API consumers will need to check every value before processing it.
+In the original Claim type all fields are nullable except for `text` API consumers will need to check every value before processing it.

 ##### Consider two solutions: